 The environment in which I was raised was strict and unyielding.
 Out of necessity I became a dreamer.
 Oh my, what great dreams I had; rich, colourful, soaring epics that allowed me to privately exercise a bold vein of my personality that my real-world self was too timid to display.

 Despite the strict environment, I was fortunate to be raised in a household of writers and readers.
 There were never any restrictions placed on me concerning what I read, and I was encouraged to read above what was typical fare for my age group.
 The Catcher in the Rye was handed to me when I was 11.
-Holden Caulfield didn’t impressed me much; Nancy Drew had more on the ball.
+Holden Caulfield didn’t impress me much; Nancy Drew had better adventures.

 When I finally left school, I gravitated toward jobs where words were the main event.
 Given my strict upbringing, I also tended to favour workplaces that were not button-down affairs; where you were allowed a fair bit of individual freedom and creativity.
 The choices were not always wise, but they were what formed me.